-During the year ended December 31, 2022, the City adopted guidance for the presentation and disclosure of leases, as required by the BARS manual.
+During fiscal year 2022, the City adopted guidance for the presentation and disclosure of leases, as required by the BARS manual.
 This requirement resulted in the addition of a lease liability reported on the Schedule of Liabilities.

-The City leases two copiers for the Police Department from Wells Fargo Financial for \$352 per month under a 5-year lease agreement.
-These two copiers replaced the previous one in 2022 to begin a new agreement.
+The City leases two copiers for the Police Department from Wells Fargo Financial for \$324 per month under a 5-year lease agreement.
 The lease for both copiers began July 27, 2022 and will end July 31, 2027.
 These are not intended to be purchased at the end of the lease.

-The City leases three copiers and a plotter for the Municipal Services Facility and Shop from Wells Fargo Financial for \$902 per month under 5-year lease agreements.
-These three copiers and plotter replaced the previous three copiers and plotter in 2022 to begin a new agreement.
+The City leases three copiers and a plotter for the Municipal Services Facility and Maintenance Shop from Wells Fargo Financial for \$830 per month under 5-year lease agreements.
+The lease for the three copiers began December 14, 2022 and will end November 30, 2027.
 The lease for the plotter began September 21, 2022 and will end November 30, 2027.
-The lease for the three copiers began December 14, 2022 and will end November 30, 2027.
 These are not intended to be purchased at the end of the lease.

-The City leases two postage machines and a mail-stuffer for the Municipal Services Facility and the Police Station from Mail Finance Inc. for \$655 per month under 5-year lease agreements.
+The City leases two postage machines and a mail-stuffer for the Municipal Services Facility and the Police Station from Mail Finance Inc. for \$603 per month under 5-year lease agreements.
 The lease began June 30, 2020 and will end June 30, 2025.
 These are not intended to be purchased at the end of the lease.